 Previously, Bourgoin worked as the Program Director at Goddard House Assisted Living.
 She also served as an AmeriCorps member for two years at Generations Incorporated, a literacy organization that engages older adult volunteers in tutoring students in Boston and Revere.
 Bourgoin graduated from Wheaton College with a B.A. in Political Science and currently resides in Boston.Email Jennifer

-Michele Lee is the Development and Operations Associate at MENTOR: The National Mentoring Partnership.
-In this role, she is responsible for providing both operational and development support including assisting in the general financial management of the organization, supporting the fundraising cycle for individual, foundation and corporate prospects and donors, and ensuring the office runs efficiently and effectively.
+Michele Lee is the Development Associate at MENTOR: The National Mentoring Partnership.
+In this role, she is responsible for providing development support including supporting the fundraising cycle for individual, foundation and corporate prospects and donors, assisting with grant applications and grant reporting and managing sponsorship solicitation and fulfillment for the National Mentoring Summit.

 Prior to her time at MENTOR, Lee worked in event planning and development at Hospicare and Palliative Care of Tompkins County in upstate New York.
 Lee received her B.S. in Communication Management and Design from Ithaca College.
 She is from Dryden, NY, and currently resides in Boston, MA with her three roommates.Email Michele